hanzala123/arch2appimage/README.md

 *** Don't forget to give the project a star!
 *** Thanks again!
 Now go create something AMAZING! :D -->
+## Deprecation Notice

+After having lots of stability issues with arch linux I moved to Ubuntu.
+My initial plan was to ditch the custom downloader and use pacman/yay to download/compile packages.
+But as I am not on arch anymore I will not be making any upgrades to the project.
+Thank you all for the support you have shown to the project.

 <!-- PROJECT SHIELDS -->